SaraDeutsch/OOPProject_Git/README.md

 - **Read**- Reads the information of one entitiy of that class or the list of all of the entitis
 -  **Update**- Updates an entity of that class
 -  **Delete**- Deletes an entity of that class

+# Accessing Content
+If you have trouble accessing the program using a Github codespace, select the option to open it using Visual Studio.

+*It was created using Visual Studio V.2022*